baihacker/pe/libraries_on_win64.md

 As saied by the Wikipedia, there are several ways to run MinGW-w64:
 >Mingw-w64 can be run either on the native Microsoft Windows platform, cross-hosted on Linux (or other Unix), or "cross-native" on MSYS2 or Cygwin.
 Mingw-w64 can generate 32 bit and 64-bit executables for x86 under the target names i686-w64-mingw32 and x86_64-w64-mingw32.

-* run it on the native Microsoft Windows platform
+* Run MinGW-w64 on the native Microsoft Windows platform
   * Make sure the \<MinGW-w64 path\>\bin is a part of the einvironment variable named PATH.
   * Open the cmd.exe (or other command line shell).
   * Enter the parent directory of you source code.